gunhanb/guenhan/content/home/teaching.md

 +++

-I am a teaching instructor for following courses (Fall 2018 ) at the University of Göttingen:
+I am a teaching assistant for following courses (Fall 2018 ) at the University of Göttingen:

 - Introduction to Statistics for MSc students in Neuroscience